omani/telegram-monerotipbot/README.md

 If you use this bot in your own group, people trust you by depositing their Monero to your wallet.
 Do not abuse their trust!

+- If you create a new wallet, write down and save away the mnemonic seed of that wallet.
+- Do regular backups of the wallet.
+You can broadcast a "scheduled maintenance" message to all users.
+On that date, stop the bot, stop the wallet-rpc daemon, and make a backup of the wallet file and store it somewhere safe.
+Restart all services again after that.

 ## Contribution
 * You can fork this, extend it and contribute back.
 * You can contribute with pull requests.